RIKEN-RCCS/lens3/v2/doc/design.md

 ## Testing the Service

 Release tests on Web-UI shall be performed manually.
-Some of the obvious errors of users should be reported properly.
+Obvious errors should be reported to users properly (hopefully).

 #### Unwritable bucket-directory

-Making a pool for an unwritable bucket-directory is an error.
+Making a pool with an unwritable bucket-directory is an error.
 Check the pool become inoperable.

 #### Unwritable bucket-directory for a bucket

-Or, first make a pool, and then make the bucket-directory unwritable.
+First make a pool normally, and then make the bucket-directory unwritable.
 Making a bucket should fail.
-This error should be visible to users as a Web-UI error.
-Check the pool does not become inoperable.
+This error should be noticeable to users.
+The pool should NOT become inoperable.

 #### Unwritable bucket

-Making a bucket should be an error when a regular file exists with the same name as the bucket.
-This error should be visible to users as a Web-UI error.
-Check the pool does not become inoperable.
+Making a bucket should be an error when a regular file exists with the same name.
+This error should be noticeable to users.
+The pool should NOT become inoperable.

 #### User Tests

 - Disable a user.
 It is done by `$ lens3-admin stop-user true uid`

 - Delete a user.
 It is done by `$ lens3-admin kill-user uid`

-#### Forced Heartbeat Failure
+#### Forced Backend Start Failure

+Replace /usr/local/bin/minio with a dummy such as `sleep 3600`.
+It should cause a timeout.
+The pool should become suspended.

+#### Forced Termination of Services

-Kill by STOP the backend process.
+- Kill the backend process by STOP.
 It causes heartbeat failure.
-Note that it leaves backend and "sudo" processes in the STOP state.
+The backend should be terminated.
+It leaves backend and "sudo" processes in the STOP state.

-#### Forced Termination of Multiplexer and a backend
+- Kill the Lens3 service.

-Kill the Lens3 services or the backend process.
+- Kill the backend process.

-#### Forced Keyval-DB Server Down
+#### Forced Keyval-DB Down

 Stopping the keyval-db is fatal.
+Check an error is noticeable to users.
 Restarting Lens3 is needed.

 - Do "chmod" on the keybal-db's store file or directory.

 - Or, stop the keybal-db service.

-#### Forced Expiration of Multiplexer Entries in Keyval-DB

-The action to fake a forced removal of a __ma:pool-name__ entry in keyval-db should (1) start a new Multiplexer + backend pair, and then (2) stop an old Multiplexer + backend pair.

 #### Force MQTT Server Down